hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 ---

-#### Example 7
+Something the note.

-Note: the last example could have been made a little cleaner using the decorator syntax
+The last example could have been made a little cleaner using the decorator syntax:

 ```
 // This code is same as: